JuisLionel/--Simple_Crud_To_Do_List/README.md

 ![PostgreSQL](https://img.shields.io/badge/Database-PostgreSQL-336791?logo=postgresql&logoColor=white)

 A simple **To-Do List** application built using the **PERN Stack: PostgreSQL, Express, ReactJS, and Node.js**.
-This project is a hands-on way to explore CRUD operations with a real database.
+This project provides a hands-on approach to exploring CRUD operations with a real database.

 ---